AarishShah22/gtsam-SLAM/README.md

 # Implementation of SLAM using the GTSAM Library

 This repository contains the implementation of 2D and 3D SLAM using the GTSAM Library.
+The SLAM problem was solved by using Factor Graphs.
 For both cases, Batch as well as Incremental methods were used and their performance was compared.

 ## GTSAM Installation